bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 <a id="see-it-in-action" class="devdocsAnchor"></a>

-## See it in Action
+## See it in action

 To see the GraphQL Storefront API in action, checkout the [Bootstrap + Vanilla JS Storefront API Example](https://bigcommerce.github.io/storefront-api-examples/html-bootstrap-vanillajs/) hosted on GitHub.
 This example shows how a static HTML site can be used to render dynamic product information via the GraphQL Storefront API.

 Open the link and click submit with the sample data in the form.
-To see the example page with your store's data, [create a Storefront API Token](https://developer.bigcommerce.com/api-reference/storefront/graphql-api-tokens/api-token/createtoken) against your store and paste the token into the example form (be sure to create a token valid for this origin: `https://bigcommerce.github.io`).
+To see the example page with your store's data, [create a Storefront API Token](https://developer.bigcommerce.com/api-reference/storefront/graphql-api-tokens/api-token/createtoken) against your store and paste the token into the example form.
+Be sure to create a token valid for this origin: `https://bigcommerce.github.io`.

 For a full list of examples, see the [Storefront API Examples repo](https://github.com/bigcommerce/storefront-api-examples).

-<a id="accessing-the-graphql-playground" class="devdocsAnchor"></a>

 ## Accessing the GraphQL Playground

-To access the GraphQL Storefront API Playground and documentation:
+To access the GraphQL Storefront API Playground and documentation, [log into your store](https://login.bigcommerce.com/deep-links/manage) and navigate to **Advanced Settings** > **Storefront API Playground**

-* Login to a BigCommerce store
-* Navigate to **Advanced Settings** > **Storefront API Playground**

-The GraphQL Storefront API Playground will be opened:
+The GraphQL Storefront API Playground will be opened.

 ![GraphQL Storefront API Playground](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/graphql-storefront-api-playground.png "GraphQL Storefront API Playground")